RetroAchievements/docs/docs/general/contributing-to-the-docs.md

 ### Links

-Internal docs links should follow this syntax, with `.md` and `.html` extensions ommited:
+Internal docs links should follow this syntax, with `.md` and `.html` extensions omitted:

 ```
 ✅ GOOD